 Interstate 80/San Francisco-Oakland Bay Bridge west

 These views of the San Francisco-Oakland Bay Bridge Toll Plaza are on Interstate 80 westbound between Exit 8A and the bridge itself.
-A $4.00 passenger car toll (current as of April 2009) is required for all westbound travelers bound for San Francisco.
+A toll is required for all westbound travelers bound for San Francisco.
 The toll plaza accepts FasTrak, California's electronic toll collection system.
 See Bay Area Toll Authority for a detailed toll schedule.
+The cantilever truss bridge that carried Interstate 80 over the eastern half of San Francisco Bay was permanently closed on August 28, 2013, and on September 3, 2013, a new self-anchored suspension bridge opened in its place.
 Photos taken 04/06/09, 11/26/04, and 07/06/07.

-Westbound Interstate 80 approaches the San Francisco-Oakland Bay Bridge as seen after the toll booths.
+Westbound Interstate 80 approaches the old San Francisco-Oakland Bay Bridge's eastern span as seen after the toll booths.
 Large cranes and pier supports rise alongside the bridge to the north.
-These are the first signs of the San Francisco-Oakland Bridge replacement.
-An often controversial subject due to the $6.3 billion price tag, the replacement span for Interstate 80 has varied in design from a standard elevated causeway to a self-anchored suspension (SAS) bridge.
-The debate climaxed in December 2004 when the cost of building the SAS bridge was deemed too high and officials asked for the causeway option again to be pursued.
-However with that stated, a redesign of the bridge back into a causeway from the self-anchored suspension bridge would cost just as much in both time and funds at that point due to the required redesign and engineering.
-A final resolution to the design came about in 2005 when Governor Arnold Schwarzenegger signed a Legislature approved law supporting the self-anchored suspension bridge originally considered in 1998.
+These were the first signs of the San Francisco-Oakland Bridge replacement.
+An often controversial project due to the $6.4 billion price tag and 11-year construction timeframe, the replacement span for Interstate 80 has varied in design from a standard elevated causeway to a self-anchored suspension (SAS) bridge.
+Debate about cost and aesthetic beauty of the eastern span of the bridge ensued in 2004.
+A final resolution to the design came about in 2005 when then-Governor Arnold Schwarzenegger signed a law that supports the self-anchored suspension bridge originally considered in 1998.
 The SAS bridge gives the new span a signature look with a single tower supported by a web of cables that cradle the roadway.
-To help pay for the 2012-opening, CalTrans raised tolls on the seven state-owned Bay area bridges to $4.00 per passenger vehicle on January 1, 2007.
+To help pay for the 2013 opening, tolls increased on the seven state-owned Bay area bridges to $4 per passenger vehicle on January 1, 2007 and later to $5 (with congestion pricing for peak periods).
 See NewBayBridge.org for more details and updated construction schedules.
 Evidence of the new construction including the skyway segment is clearly evident when looking north of the existing bay bridge.
-The current bridge from Oakland to Yerba Buena Island will be removed after the new span opens.
-Photos taken 07/06/07, 11/26/04, and 11/29/04.
+This old bridge from Oakland to Yerba Buena Island was decommissioned and will be removed in stages after the new SAS span opened on September 3, 2013.1, 2, 3, 4, 5 Photos taken 07/06/07, 11/26/04, and 11/29/04.

 The Bay Bridge first opened to traffic on November 12, 1936, after three years of construction (which began on July 9, 1933).
 This massive bridge gradually ascends from the tollbooths to a considerable height; here, the freeway approaches the steel superstructure that covers and supports the bridge at its highest point on the eastern span.
 The top deck carries westbound traffic, while the bottom deck carries eastbound traffic.
+The new SAS bridge opened to traffic on September 3, 2013.
 Photos taken 07/06/07 and 11/29/04.

-Crossing the steel bridge on Interstate 80 westbound.
+We cross the steel, cantilever truss bridge on Interstate 80 westbound; this view will change with the opening of the new SAS span on September 3, 2013.
 A portion of the top deck of this portion of the bridge had collapsed onto the lower deck during the 1989 Loma Prieta earthquake.
 There is no evidence of the exact location of that collapse.
 Photos taken 07/06/07 and 11/29/04.

-Westbound Interstate 80 approaching Exit 4, Treasure Island and Yerba Buena Island, one mile.
-This exit is consolidated along westbound (unlike the situation along eastbound).
-Exit 4 traffic will exit left on a fairly sharp turn, however.
+Westbound Interstate 80 approaches its first offramp in about four miles: Exit 4, Treasure Island and Yerba Buena Island (one mile).
+This exit is consolidated to provide access to both islands along westbound.
+This varies from eastbound, where there are two exits, one for each island.
+For westbound traffic, Exit 4 traffic will exit left on a fairly sharp turn.
 Photos taken 07/06/07 and 11/29/04.

 Immediately after the first advance sign for Treasure Island/Yerba Buena Island, the interstate leaves Alameda County and enters the city and county of San Francisco.
 The city of San Francisco is the only city-county combined jurisdiction in the state of California.
 Due to its location on a peninsula surrounded by the Pacific Ocean, Golden Gate, and San Francisco Bay, fog is common especially in summer months when colder oceanic area collides with hot dry air from inland (Central Valley).
 The city also sits near the San Andreas Fault, which spans the state of California and is capable of producing a large-scale earthquake.
-San Francisco was founded in 1776 and incorporated on April 15, 1850.
+San Francisco was founded on June 29, 1776 and incorporated on April 15, 1850.
 The city is home to a large minority population (including immigrants) and is likely the most densely populated city in California.
-As of the 2000 Census, San Francisco was home to 776,733 people, but that figure has dropped per 2006 estimates (744,041 people per State & County QuickFacts for San Francisco City/County.
+As of the 2000 Census, San Francisco was home to 776,733 people.
+As of the 2010 Census, San Francisco had a population of 805,235.
+With 46.87 square miles of land, San Francisco is one of the most densely populated cities in the United States.
 There are plenty of tourist opportunities in San Francisco; visit Only in San Francisco (official visitors webpage) for tips on sightseeing in the City by the Bay.
 Photos taken 07/06/07 and 11/29/04.

-Continuing west under the steel superstructure.
+We continue west under the steel superstructure of the cantilever truss bridge.
 Due to cost-prohibitive earthquake retrofitting costs, this portion of the bridge (between Yerba Buena Island and Oakland) will be replaced with the aforementioned self-anchored suspension (SAS) bridge.
 Photos taken 07/06/07 and 11/29/04.

 Passing through the tallest point of the superstructure, the cantilever section of the Bay Bridge bends a bit to the southwest for the connection to Yerba Buena Island.
 Photos taken 07/06/07.